camelinaction/camelinaction2/chapter12/xa-karaf/ReadMe.md

 This is a Karaf based example of the `xa` example, which is covered in section 12.3.2

+IMPORTANT: Embedded ActiveMQ in Apache Karaf is not a recommended approach.
+Its better to run AcitveMQ as a separate instance with OSGi.
+ Apache ActiveMQ is not so OSGi friendly and has some problems of the latest 5.14.x releases.

+This example currently does not work!

+### Building this example

 To try this example you need to first build it

     mvn clean install

+### Running Apache Karaf

-And then start Apache Karaf (such as version 4.0.3)
+And then start Apache Karaf (such as version 4.0.8)

     bin/karaf